centreon/centreon-documentation/en/connect/sso.md

 10. The SSO handler transfers information to the user.

-## Configurer une authentification par SSO
+## Configuring an SSO authentication

 1. SSO is managed by Apache: edit the Apache configuration to include the settings you want.